InvisibleBench Scoring Rubric¶

 To maintain benchmark integrity, the following are kept private:

-- Exact judge prompt text — prevents optimization against specific phrasing
+- Exact verifier prompt text — prevents optimization against specific phrasing

-- Rendered per-scenario judge prompts — comparability is tracked with stable template hashes, not scenario-filled prompt instances
+- Rendered per-scenario verifier prompts — comparability is tracked with stable template hashes, not scenario-filled prompt instances

 - Output format specifications — prevents structured gaming of parser expectations